Mustang Island State Park

 Primitive campsites are available along a 1.5 mile stretch of beach.
 Here you can bring tents, lawn chairs, towels, and other items to relax on the shore of the Gulf.
 Ground fires are permissible.
 Access to the beach bathhouse, which includes full restrooms, is nearby to the headquarters.

 Tucked behind the dunes and only a short walk from the shore are pull up water and electric campsites.
 Available here is a 50 amp hookup, as well as a water hookup.
 There are grills and picnic tables available, as well as nearby restrooms.
-You may still enjoy a bonfire on the beach, though not at your campsite.

 Enjoy miles of quiet paddling-trail excursions and get up really close and personal with all the wildlife teeming along the shores.